Founder and Shareholder

 I am a trial lawyer who represents companies in commercial litigation and a former “big law” partner who decided to cut a different path.
 After 20 years with some of the leading national firms and a stint as a government enforcer, I founded Charis Lex to bring my brand of hands-on, principled advocacy to a wider range of businesses.

 I’ve been fortunate to have a few folks say nice things about my work.
 I was described as a “talented litigator” with an “excellent attention to detail,” “who efficiently manages discovery with an eye toward summary judgment and trial” in Chambers USA.
 I was named an “Attorney of the Year” by California Lawyer.
 I have been listed in Best Lawyers for antitrust law, designated a Litigation Star by Benchmark Litigation for commercial and antitrust litigation, and ranked among the Southern California Super Lawyers.
 I’ve been called a “real trial lawyer.”

 Although I’ve tried cases involving a range of issues—such as stock option contracts, trade secrets, fraudulent conveyances, and patent infringement damages—I have a particular expertise in antitrust.
 I am one of a handful of lawyers nationwide who has tried multiple antitrust cases.
 I had the honor of serving as a deputy assistant director at the Federal Trade Commission, leading enforcement actions challenging anticompetitive conduct.
-While I was there, I was privileged to serve as trial counsel in a couple of high-profile actions.
 I received the Distinguished Service Award for my work at the FTC.

 I take my craft seriously.
 Trial skills and substantive legal expertise don’t just happen.
 I am a graduate of the ABOTA Trial Academy.
 I served as an instructor in Mock Trial Advocacy at the Georgetown University Law Center.
 I regularly publish on substantive issues.
 In addition, I serve in the leadership of the ABA Section of Antitrust Law and have been a non-governmental advisor to the International Competition Network.